emilps/fjelltg/src/pages/project/2019-12-09-fourth-project.md

-  Since the commissioning period the sludge drying system has been running problem free - please [contact us](https://www.fjelltg.no/contact/) if any questions regarding setup, solutions or if we in any way can help you.
+  Since the commissioning period the sludge drying system has been running problem free - please [contact us](https://www.fjelltg.no/contact/) if you have any questions regarding setup, solutions or if we can help you in any way.
 miniatureimage1: /img/frs.png
 miniatureimage2: /img/p15776-001-1-mini.jpg
 title2: Opportunities